Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion

 \section{Introduction}

-In this paper, we study the problem of invariant Gibbs measure for the fractional cubic nonlinear Schr{\"o}dinger equation (FNLS) on torus $\mathbb{T}$:
+In this paper, we study the problem of invariant Gibbs measure for the fractional cubic nonlinear Schr{\"o}dinger equation (FNLS) on the torus $\mathbb{T}$:

 \noi where $\mathbb{T}=\mathbb{R}/ (2 \pi \mathbb{Z})$ is the one-dimensional torus and ${\rm D}_x^{\alpha} = (- \partial_{x x})^{\alpha / 2}$ is the spatial fractional derivative defined as the Fourier multiplier $\F_x ( {\rm D}_x^{\alpha} f)(k) : = | k |^{\alpha} \ft f (k)$, $k \in \Z$.
 We use the symbol $\pm$ to indicate the type of nonlinearity in FNLS \eqref{FNLS}, which can be either defocusing ($+$) or focusing ($-$).
 The parameter $\alpha > 0$ measures the dispersion effect in FNLS \eqref{FNLS}.
 The dispersion becomes stronger as $\alpha$ increases.
-When $\al = 2$, FNLS \eqref{FNLS} reduces to the well-known cubic nonlinear Schr\"odinger equation (NLS), which models nonlinear phenomena in optics and plasma physics, see \cite{SS99} for more details.
-When $\al \neq 2$, FNLS \eqref{FNLS} arises in the fractional quantum mechanics {\cite{Laskin00}}, and also in the water wave models {\cite{IP14}}.
+When $\al = 2$, FNLS \eqref{FNLS} reduces to the well-known cubic nonlinear Schr\"odinger equation (NLS), which models nonlinear phenomena in optics and plasma physics; see \cite{SS99} for more details.
+When $\al \neq 2$, FNLS \eqref{FNLS} arises in fractional quantum mechanics {\cite{Laskin00}}, and also in the water wave models {\cite{IP14}}.
+Quantum mechanics can be seen as the theory of functionals on measure generated by the Brownian motions in the path-integral approach; see \cite{Co65,GS98}.
+Fractional quantum mechanics is a generalization of quantum mechanics by replacing the Brownian motions with L\'evy processes \cite{Laskin00}.
 Moreover, it is shown in {\cite{KLS13}} that FNLS \eqref{FNLS} describes the continuum limit of lattice interactions when $\al \in (1, 2]$.
 Specifically, the case when $1 < \alpha < 2$ corresponds to the long-range lattice interactions, while the case when $\al = 2$ corresponds to the short-range or quick-decaying interactions.
-We also note that the cubic nonlinear half-wave equation ($\al = 1$) has various physical applications, such as wave turbulence \cite{CMMT01} and gravitational collapse \cite{ES07}.
-However, when $\al \le 1$, the equation \eqref{FNLS} is no longer dispersive.
+We also note that the cubic nonlinear half-wave equation ($\al = 1$) has various physical applications, such as wave turbulence \cite{MMT1997,CMMT01} and gravitational collapse \cite{ES07}.
+However, when $\al = 1$, the equation \eqref{FNLS} is no longer dispersive.
 In this paper, we focus on FNLS \eqref{FNLS} for $\al \in (1,2)$, where the dispersion is weaker than that of the cubic nonlinear Schr\"odinger equation (NLS) (for \eqref{FNLS} with $\al = 2$).

 The equation \eqref{FNLS} is a Hamiltonian PDE with the conserved Hamiltonian: